 The Office of Student Affairs has responsibility for promoting the well-being of students at Union in collaboration with Student Life Assistants and the Director of Housing and Campus Services.
 These positions oversee the co-curricular and extracurricular programing of student activities at the Seminary to maintain a positive environment for living and learning.
 Appointments can be made with the Office of Student Affairs by emailing [email protected] or by calling 212-280-1396.

-In this section you will find information regarding counseling and psychological services, disability services and general fitness information.
+In this section you will find information regarding counseling and psychological services, disability services and general wellness information.

 RESIDENTIAL LIFE AND COMMUNITY ENGAGEMENT

-Student Life Assistants (SLAs) are available to provide peer support and medicate conflicts as they arise in the residential community.
-SLAs also develop community programming for residential and non residential students and serve as advocates and liaisons for residential and community issues.
+Student Life Assistants (SLAs) provide peer support and medicate conflicts as they arise in the residential community.
+SLAs also develop community programming for residential and non-residential students and serve as advocates and liaisons for residential and community issues.

 COLUMBIA HEALTH